 As a partial knee surgery, Mako surgery can be performed on either the medial (inside) compartment, patellofemoral (top) compartment, or the lateral (outside) portion of the knee.
 It can also be performed as a bicompartmental procedure on both the medial and patellofemoral portions of the knee.
 In many cases, patients are permitted to walk soon after surgery, drive a car within two weeks and return to normal daily activities shortly thereafter.

 WHAT CAN KNEE REPLACEMENT WITH MAKO TECHNOLOGY DO?

 The use of this highly advanced robotic arm technology can:

 - Enable surgeons to accurately resurface the arthritic portion of the knee and preserve healthy tissue and bone

 - Facilitate optimal implant positioning to result in a more natural feeling knee following surgery

 - Result in a more rapid recovery and shorter hospital stay when compared to traditional total knee replacement surgery

 - Promote a rapid relief from pain and return to daily activities

-The RIO robotic arm system assists the orthopedic surgeon in several ways.
+The Mako system assists the orthopedic surgeon in several ways.
 First, it provides patient-specific three dimensional modeling for pre-surgical planning.
 Then, during the procedure, the combination of the robotic arm and stereo tracking technology provides the surgeon with real-time visual, tactile and auditory feedback, enabling reproducible precision and optimal positioning of the implant(s) within the knee.
 It is this level of accuracy that facilitates optimal implant positioning and alignment to result in a more natural knee motion following surgery.